Algersoft/glitch-explorer/README.md

 ```
 2) Just upload to your website and change 'api' variable in config.js to point to your daemon.

-### Development
-Thanks To
-Devs at TurtleCoin and Kriegerrand

 ### Note
 A lot of this code is from the TurtleCoin and Karbovanets